 When the Dreamer finds their Dream

-We all meet the people we are meant to at precisely the right time.
+We all meet the people we are meant to, at precisely the right time.

 Sometimes the meeting is initially an innocuous occurrence.
 We find each other as we are, unfettered by the veils of the world.
 We are able to be who we are, unabashed.
 It might not be the best set of circumstances, but the people that have made their way into my heart and mind are all unicorns.
 Mythical beings that often don't even know how magical they are.
-I've never quite felt mythical, but I do seem to attract many of this cohort of abnormality.
+I've never quite felt mythical, but I do seem to attract many of this sort of abnormality.

 Being "yourself" is one of the great experiences we can share with another person.
-Where time itself seems to melt away, and you are only left with your soul exposed, embraced, even enhanced.
+Where time itself seems to slip away, and you are only left with your soul exposed, embraced, even enhanced.
 You feel seen and heard, perhaps for the first time in a very long time.
 Your concerns and goals and dreams don't seem so crazy anymore, they suddenly seem obtainable.

-And to be seen as you are in a world that is made of halls of mirrors is a form of transcendence.
+And to be seen as you are in a world that is made of halls of mirrors, is a form of transcendence.

 But then, usually by the collision of chance and intention, you find yourself now living the dream life you once imagined.
 The people, the places, the conversations, they are all a extension of the dream.
 The stories that were once so fantastical are becoming real.
+Whether, good or bad or worse, those things you imagined and translated into stories have come to fruition.

 Now, decades later, I am living that very dream.
 Living in Tampa, Florida has been one of the best chapters of my life.
 While this dream took years to realize, now that I am here, it sometimes almost seems impossible that such a thing has come true.